 Transfer to the hotel in Oswiecim.

 After breakfast, transfer to Wadowice – the hometown of Karol Wojtyla (Pope John Paul II).
 You will visit his family home, later converted into a museum and the Basilica of the Presentation of the Blessed Virgin Mary.
 After sightseeing, you will taste the famous “kremowka”(cream puff cakes), the favorite cake of young Karol.
 Next, you will visit the Pieniny National Park, where you will join the rafting on the Dunajec River.
 You will enjoy a view of the two beautiful castles of Niedzica and Czorsztyn and you will enter the deep gorge, surrounded by white limestone peaks.

 After the river rafting, transfer to Zakopane.
 Overnight in Zakopane.

 After breakfast, Zakopane city tour.
 You will visit the main sights of “the winter capital of Poland” located at the foothill of the Tatra Mountains.
 You will see Wielka Krokiew Ski Jump, the best examples of wooden architecture characteristic of the Zakopane region, the oldest cemetery in Zakopane, and others.
 Next, a ride to Gubalowka Hill by funicular railway.
-From this viewing point you will admire the panorama of the High Tatras.
+From this viewing point, you will admire the panorama of the High Tatras.
 In the afternoon, you will have a free afternoon for shopping in the famous Krupowki street full of hand-made, regional products and for trying out the local cuisine, including the traditional oscypek cheese made of salted sheep milk.
-Instead, you can set out for 2-hour walk in one of valleys of the Tatra National Park with our guide.
+Instead, you can set out for a 2-hour walk in one of the valleys of the Tatra National Park with our guide.

 Overnight in Zakopane.

-Departure from Zakopane and transfer to Wieliczka Salt Mine, a world famous UNESCO site.
+Departure from Zakopane and transfer to Wieliczka Salt Mine, a world-famous UNESCO site.
 It is visited by more than 1 million tourists each year.
 It was built in the 13th century and produced table salt continuously until 1996.
-In the depth of 135 meters underground and during a trip through almost 3 kilometres of meandering corridors you will see chambers chiseled out in rock salt, saline lakes inside, timber constructions and unique salt sculptures.
+In the depth of 135 meters underground and during a trip through almost 3 kilometers of meandering corridors you will see chambers chiseled out in rock salt, saline lakes inside, timber constructions and unique salt sculptures.
 You will also enter the only underground church in Europe.